 Sign up for or unsubscribe from updates related to the New Parks in Taxiway West District.

 This project has been classified as a Consult project based on the International Association of Public Participation Spectrum.
-This means we invite ideas and aspirations for the design and obtain public feedback on existing analysis, alternatives and/or proposals.
+This means we invite ideas and aspirations for the park’s character, design and features and obtain public feedback on design options.

 The vision is co-created with the community to describe the ideal future park.
 It is a big-picture statement that should inspire everyone toward a common understanding of the project’s overall goals and objectives.